miguelfrde/roomcontrol_backend/README.md

 ## Requirements

-The Spotify app key that can be obtained [here](https://developer.spotify.com/technologies/libspotify/#application-keys).
+- A Spotify app key is needed and it can be obtained [here](https://developer.spotify.com/technologies/libspotify/#application-keys).
 Remember to choose binary, not C-Code.

-C: libspotify
+- `libspotify`

-Python: `pip install requirements.txt --allow-unverified=pyaudio pyaudio`
+- `pip install -r requirements.txt --allow-unverified=pyaudio`